AFI International Rules logo

 9. Start of Play

-Only five players per team are allowed in the centre area for the start of play.
+9.1 Only 5 players per team are allowed in the centre area for the start of play.

 10. Restarting Play